Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

 ## Future Work

-In the future, the study could be performed with more people to get more signifcant data and to have more data to compare it to other implementations.
+In the future, the study could be performed with more people to get more significant data.
+Furhermore, it should be performed with different locomotions and interactions methods, to have more data to compare it to other implementations.

 ## Conclusion